IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 |image1|

-Add Dataset
+New Dataset
 ====================

 #.
 Navigate to the dataverse in which you want to add a Dataset (or in the "root" dataverse).
 #.
-Click on the "Add Data" button and select "Add Dataset" in the dropdown menu.
+Click on the "Add Data" button and select "New Dataset" in the dropdown menu.
 #.
 To quickly get started, enter at minimum all the required fields with an asterisk (e.g., the Dataset Title, Author,
    Description, etc)
 #.
 Scroll down to "Files" tab and click on "Select Files to Add" to add all the relevant files to your Dataset.